IOT

 Quality Management and Control – Best Practices 700 500 Xcelpros Team

-Reducing the percentage of defective products saves manufacturers money by cutting raw materials waste, using labor and equipment more efficiently and reducing returns from unhappy customers.
-Boosting quality control in manufacturing can also lead to an enhanced customer experience, supercharging your brand while lowering the need for more raw materials to replace that which is wasted.
+Reducing the amount of defective products saves manufacturers money.
+Cutting raw materials waste, using labor and equipment more efficiently, and reducing returns from unhappy customers are all ways to save money when product defects are reduced.
+Boosting quality control in manufacturing can also lead to an enhanced customer experience, supercharging your brand while lowering the need for extra raw materials to replace anything wasted.

-Three common ways any industry can improve quality control include:
+Three ways any industry can improve quality control include:

-1. 1.Reducing human mistakes by automating repetitive actions.
+1. 1.
+Reducing human mistakes by automating repetitive actions.
 Automation also improves accuracy and increases visibility.
 Combined with internet of things (IoT) sensors, automation creates data that can be analyzed for hidden incremental improvements.

-2. 2.Inspecting through measurements, testing and comparing products to defined standards.
+2. 2.
+Inspecting, testing, and comparing products to defined standards.
 Products that meet those standards are shipped.
 Those that don’t are recycled.
 Adding computerized sensors in the inspection and quality control phase also provides an opportunity for insights into ways to create and build quality control standard operating procedures (SOPs).

-3. 3.Tracing inventory from the material supplier through warehouses and production to the end customer’s door.
+3. 3.
+Tracking inventory from the material supplier through warehouses and production to the end customer’s door.
 Accurate labeling lets manufacturers trace everything from essential ingredients to sub-assemblies and completed products.
 Using barcodes combined with automated and hand-held scanners provides a third data entry point into your firm’s network, ensuring most of what goes in comes out as salable products.

-Using these three primary quality control methods in production helps companies create an efficient production cycle that reduces machine downtime, defects, waste rework.
-The result is better merchandise and less waste, which benefits end customers and manufacturers alike.
+Using these three quality control methods in production can help your company create an efficient production cycle that reduces machine downtime, defects, and waste rework.
+The result is better merchandise and less waste, benefiting customers and manufacturers alike.

 Quality Control Starts with Quality Planning

-For many, focusing on quality control(QC) means creating an efficient, repeatable manufacturing process to produce the same results, time and time again.
-The only way to ensure you get this consistency is with a well-formulated quality plan.
+For many, focusing on quality control, or QC, means creating an efficient, consistent manufacturing process that gives the same results every time the process is repeated.
+The only way to ensure this consistency is with a well-formulated quality plan.

-Any manufacturer or company looking for a contract manufacturer will focus on two critical elements: quality and cost.
+As a manufacturer or company who uses contract manufacturers, you likely focus on two critical elements: quality and cost.
 The best way to deliver the highest quality at the lowest cost is to start with quality planning.
-The American Society for Quality defines these plans as “A document or set of documents that describe the standards, quality practices, resources and processes pertinent to a specific product, service or project.”
+The American Society for Quality defines quality plans as “a document or set of documents that describe the standards, quality practices, resources and processes pertinent to a specific product, service or project.”

-A quality assurance plan for manufacturing ensures:
+A quality plan for manufacturing ensures:

 • Conformance to your customer’s requirements, which may include meeting government standards.